portsentry/portsentry/doc/Acknowledgement.md

 # Credits

-$Id: CREDITS,v 1.31 2003/05/23 16:15:45 crowland Exp crowland $

 Craig Rowland - Inventor, Main developer and Maintainer of Portsentry from its inception in 1997 to its end in 2003

 Thanks to the following people who offered testing and bug fixes/suggestions.
 I apologize if I've forgotten anyone.
 (No particular order on this list either):

 Jeff Johnson <trn@flinet.com> - Initial tester.
 Recommended ipfwadm addition.